bh3d4/Space-VT-task2-demo/README.md

 # Space@VT task2 demo by Tivcrmn

-## Analyzing Interplanetary Magnetic Field (IMF) data from OMNI. in 2017
+## Analyzing Interplanetary Magnetic Field (IMF) data from OMNI. from 2011 to 2017

 IMF is the Sun’s magnetic field carried by the solarwind into the interplanetary space.
 IMF plays an important role in transferring energy into the Earth’s atmosphere and generating the northern lights (aurora).